The Tirthan valley

 The valley starts at the village Larji (or should we say ends), close to the Delhi-Manali highway and goes up to a high altitude place called Tirth, from where originates the Tirthan river in the Great Himalayan National Park.
-With you car you can go up to the village Gushaini.
-Afterwards you need to go on foot.
+With your car, you can go up to the village Gushaini.
+Afterwards, you need to go on foot.

 How to reach the Tirthan valley ?

 The Tirthan valley is accessible from the Delhi to Manali highway.
 Just before the tunnel at the Larji dam, you need to take the same road going on the right.
 After crossing the dam and then 2 bridges you are in the Tirthan valley.